 Finally, we offer the following recommendations for consideration by local, national and international psychology education leaders, to move us toward this vision.

 At the international level, a group of psychology education leaders from several nations is formed to first determine a process for consensus-seeking regarding international psychology undergraduate capabilities.
 These initial steps will be quite challenging, given different languages, cultures (including psychology education cultures), and resource disparities.
 Lessons in inclusive cooperation can be learned from previous international projects (e.g., IUPsyS, 2016; Lunt et al., 2011).
+Indeed, this process of consensus-seeking may be initiated through direct submissions to international psychology organizations.
 If consensus is reached, then different groups would be delegated to locate and create accessible resources to support the development and assessment of those capabilities.
 Funding may need to be sought for technological development, but there is also the potential for creative and economical input from Students as Partners.

 At the national level, psychology education organizations could contribute to the international efforts, but also take the opportunity to interrogate and reimagine their national psychology curriculum and standards in the contexts of both the international effort and national societal needs.
 Quality assurance standards and processes should be revised to better align with any international consensus regarding psychology capabilities.
 In terms of national societal needs, psychology organizations could look to specific professional development needs for the nation.
 For example, if there is an urgent need for highly trained disability workers, then there could be a national effort to create units on the psychology of disability work, which undergraduate psychology students from any program could take as electives.
 Most nations would have significant social justice issues in need of urgent redress; for example, in Australia, where there are unacceptable disparities in quality of-life-indices for First Peoples, a national community of practice has been created to support practice sharing in Indigenizing the psychology curriculum, supporting Indigenous psychology students, and supporting the development of cultural responsiveness in all psychology students (e.g., Dudgeon et al., 2016).
 On a different note, national psychology peak discipline/professional bodies could: (a) significantly improve their support and advocacy for psychology education and psychology educators, including promoting the value of undergraduate psychology education to both governments and employers, and (b) promote the value of all aspects of psychology more generally across society, for example, by contributing to national strategies to deal with ongoing societal issues such as the COVID-19 pandemic, climate change, racism, and misogyny.
 Psychology students and educators would be inspired by such genuine community-minded leadership.
 The first step at the national level, following international consensus regarding graduate capabilities, is to bring together all relevant national stakeholder organizations (including student, employer and national community representatives), and determine actions to collaboratively progress quality undergraduate psychology education outcomes.